Sivapriya27/News-Headline-Classification-using-Comprehensive-Pattern-Learning/README.md

 - **Sci/Tech (3)**

 It uses **NLP preprocessing, TF-IDF feature extraction, and a Support Vector Machine (SVM)** to achieve state-of-the-art accuracy on the AG News dataset.
-> “From noise to knowledge—this repo turns raw headlines into signal.”
+> “From noise to knowledge-this repo turns raw headlines into signal.”

 ---
 ## ⚙️ How It Works